sonect/sonect-scandit-scan-plugin/README.md

 - Manual: Get the [latest release](https://github.com/sonect/sonect-scandit-scan-plugin/releases/latest) and integrate it into your project.

 To use this plugin, you will also need Scandit SDK and license.
-Contact Sonect for further instructions.
+Contact Sonect (support@sonect.ch) for further instructions.